Edgar Smith (librettist): Weber and Fields and later years

-By the mid-1890s, Smith became a writer for Weber and Fields.
+By the mid-1890s, Smith became a writer for Weber and Fields; often collaborating with fellow writer Louis De Lange.
 For more than six years, he wrote sketches and scenes for their revues, burlesques (usually of current Broadway musicals) and vaudeville entertainments, often collaborating with composer John Stromberg.
 One of their best known songs was "Ma Blushin' Rosie".
 At the same time, for E. E. Rice, he adapted for American audiences Edwardian musical comedies such as The Gay Parisienne (as The Girl from Paris (1896), including lyrics to new songs by Nat.
 D. Mann), The French Maid and Harry Greenbank's Monte Carlo.
 He also adapted Maurice Ordonneau's vaudeville-opérette L'Auberge du Tohu-bohu.
 His other musicals and farces during the late 1890s were less successful.

-Weber and Fields dissolved in 1903, and Smith continued to write, for a few years, for Weber's Music Hall.
+Weber and Fields dissolved in 1904, and Smith continued to write, for a few years, for Weber's Music Hall.
 Two pieces there with composer Victor Herbert were Dream City and another Lohengrin burlesque, The Magic Knight (both in 1906).
 Separately, for Fields, he played Henry Pecksniff in, and adapted, The Girl Behind the Counter (1907).
 In 1910 he wrote the lyrics to "Heaven Will Protect the Working Girl", from Fields's production of Tillie's Nightmare, which became his most enduring song.

 Weber and Fields reunited in 1912, and Smith wrote new shows for them: Hokey-Pokey, Hanky-Panky and Roly Poly.
 Beginning in 1915, many of his shows were for the Shubert family, adapting European musicals for American audiences.
 His last work was an American version of Das Land des Lächelns in 1930.

 Smith died at age 80 at his home in Brooklyn.